Punktum-dk/epp-service-specification/README.md

 The danish registry supports IDN domain names and the EPP commands support punycode notation for this in requests.
 We do however not support punycode notation in responses at this time.

-<a name="dnssec-management-for-a-domain"></a>
-## DNSSEC management for a domain

-The update domain command does not support DNSSEC management at this time.

 <a name="supported-object-transform-and-query-commands"></a>
 # Supported Object Transform and Query Commands